 - Dawn of War has the Necron Monolith.
 It's slow, but well armed, very tough, and capable of building every other Necron unit in the game.

-- The Xtended Terran Conflict mod for X3 Terran Conflict has the T0 Mobile Production Ship(s).
+- The Xtended Terran Conflict mod for X3: Terran Conflict has the T0 Mobile Production Ship(s).
 There are 5 variants of it, each of which produces a different type of ware; energy cells, food, technology (microchips, drones, etc), ore / silicon refinement, and military tech production (weapons, shields, missiles).
 All the of the ships are highly modular and can be configured to make different types of wares in seconds.
+The M7C carrier frigates could mass-produce advanced Attack Drones on command; they were automatically repaired on-board and came pre-equipped with weapons, making them popular for patrols versus the logistical nightmare of full-sized carriers.
+They return as official ships in X3: Albion Prelude, albeit functioning as standard mini-carriers rather than as mobile Mook Makers

 - The Mass Effect franchise has what is called "minifacturing", a generic term for all manner of miniaturized computer-driven manufacturing devices.
 They are similar in concept to a modern 3D printer, but capable of vastly more fine and complicated construction.
 These are relatively ubiquitous in the setting, the widespread technology making old factory construction models economically obsolete for making small, commonly used objects, leading to a distributed manufacturing economy instead.
 Most objects that are capable of being manufactured are sold as licenses with "Fabrication Rights Management" limitations on how many can be created from a given license purchase.
 Fitting with the "mobile" part of this trope, most interstellar ships will have mini-fabricators on board for producing replacement parts, or in the case of military vessels, weaponry and armor.
 Going even smaller and more mobile, Omni-tools are a variation on this, being Super Wrist Gadgets with built in mini-fabricators which can forge any number of small objects and shapes.
 This is primarily used for things like field repairing equipment, but with the right software it also makes an effective Emergency Weapon by flash-forging a one-use Blade Below the Shoulder.